ArcanoxDragon/PokeRandomizer/README.md

   - Apply a level boost multiplier to every wild Pokémon to increase the difficulty of the game
 - Randomize Item Pokéballs scattered about the world
   - Any item that can exist in the Items, Medicines, or TMs/HMs case can be found in a Pokéball!
+    (HM items will not be randomized or considered, as this would break the progression of the game)
   - Choose whether or not Master Balls can be found
   - Choose whether or not TMs can be found where they aren't supposed to be
   - Choose whether or not Mega Stones can be found in regular Pokéballs